• Skip to main content

 • Advertising

-Home » We receive what we give, is the message of this video
+Home » We receive what we give

-We receive what we give, is the message of this video
+We receive what we give

 Some call it karma, others justice, but the truth is that for the rest of our lives we only collect what we sowed.
 Sometimes we are not fully aware of it, because the results are not immediately clear, but our attitude toward life and the decisions we take shape our destiny.